dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * WEBRTC

-* Priopietary video conferencing
+* Proprietary video conferencing

-Do we need to list platforms and service offering?

-Not in scope:
+The following  are considered not in scope or non-requirements:

-* real-time streaming of conversational data
+* Real-time streaming or updating of conversational data

-* Transport Mechanisms
+* Transport mechanisms

-* Storage or Databases
+* Storage or databases specifications

-* Methods of Redaction of Text, Audio or Video Media
+* Methods of redaction of text, audio or video media

-* Validation of redactions or appended data beyond the signature of the domain making the edits
+* Validation of redactions or appended data beyond the signature of the domain making the changes to the conversational data (e.g. Merkle tree like redactions)

-* Standardization of Anaysis Data Formats
+* Standardization of anaysis data formats or file media types

 # Conventions and Definitions